Know Your Rights: Title IX and Athletics

 - Additional Links for Support

-Title IX is a comprehensive federal law that prohibits sex discrimination in education.
-It covers women and men, girls and boys, and staff and students in any educational institution or program that receives federal funds.
-Local school districts, colleges and universities, for-profit schools, career and technical education agencies, libraries, and museums are all covered under Title IX.
-Under Title IX, schools are required to provide equal athletic opportunities to male and female and students.
+Title IX of the Education Amendments of 1972 is a comprehensive federal law that prohibits sex discrimination in education.
+It covers participants, such as staff and students, in any educational institution or program receiving federal funds, including local school districts, colleges and universities, for-profit schools, career and technical education programs, libraries and museums.

 The AAUW Legal Advocacy Fund is committed to advocating for equal opportunities in sports for all students.

-In order to comply with Title IX, a school’s athletics program must meet one of the following three tests:
+To comply with Title IX, a school’s athletics program must do at least one of the following:

-- Provide athletic opportunities to male and female students in proportion to their overall enrollment at the institution; OR
+- Provide athletic opportunities to male and female students in proportion to their overall enrollment at the institution

-- Demonstrate a history of continually expanding athletic opportunities for the underrepresented sex; OR
+- Demonstrate a history of continually expanding athletic opportunities for the underrepresented sex

 Does Title IX require my school to eliminate or defund boys’ sports?